-Proliferating cell nuclear antigen (PCNA) (Ac49).
+Proliferating cell nuclear antigen (PCNA)

+(Ac49).
 Ac 49 has homology to proliferating cell nuclear antigen (PCNA).
-PCNA homologs have been found in the genomes of four Group I (not BmNPV) and two Group II lepidopteran NPVs and appear to have been derived from two different lineages (see Chapter 12).
+PCNA homologs have been found in the genomes of a few Group I and Group II lepidopteran NPVs and appear to have been derived from two different lineages (see Chapter 12).
 Although eukaryotic PCNA lacks an enzymatic function, it plays a role in DNA synthesis, DNA repair, and cell cycle progression.
-It functions as a sliding circular clamp that mediates protein interactions with DNA and is required for the coordinated synthesis of both leading and lagging strands at the replication fork during DNA replication (57).
-In AcMNPV it is not an essential gene (58, 59) and did not appear to elevate DNA replication in transient replication assays (15).
-However, it did appear to be involved in the timing of late gene expression (60).
+It functions as a sliding circular clamp that mediates protein interactions with DNA and is required for the coordinated synthesis of both leading and lagging strands at the replication fork during DNA replication (64).
+In AcMNPV it is not an essential gene (65, 66) and did not appear to elevate DNA replication in transient replication assays (16).
+However, it did appear to be involved in the timing of late gene expression (67).
+Over expression under the control of the p10 promotor of EGFP fusions of AcMNPV-PCNA and host cell Sf-PCNA has been examined in Sf9 cells.
+Both stimulated BV production and DNA replication of both host and virus and Ac-PCNA elevated transcription of selected late genes and increased the larval mortality rate (69).